remy/remysharp.com/public/blog/how-to-save-a-mac-hard-drive-from-dying.md

 Recently [Apple](http://www.apple.com) brought out the latest update to iTunes - with the promise of [cool features](/2006/09/12/itunes-first-look/): cover flow, gapless playback and other bits and bobs.

-Some users have reported bugs in the new version (I even spotted one<sup>â€ </sup>), but little did Andrew, an old school friend, realise that the biggest feature he would benefit from would be the bricking<sup>â€ â€ </sup> of his iBook.
+Some users have reported bugs in the new version (I even spotted one<sup>*</sup>), but little did Andrew, an old school friend, realise that the biggest feature he would benefit from would be the bricking<sup>**</sup> of his iBook.
 [He was less than impressed](http://cultcollectors.com/blog/index.php/2006/09/13/video-killed-the-radio-star/).

-<small>â€  Whilst playing a shared playlist, and iTunes is in the background - each song will play twice.
+<small>* Whilst playing a shared playlist, and iTunes is in the background - each song will play twice.
 Odd.</small>

-<small>â€ â€  The process of nuking a machine so badly that the only thing it's good for is holding paper down on a windy day.</small>
+<small>** The process of nuking a machine so badly that the only thing it's good for is holding paper down on a windy day.</small>

 Andrew's machine would boot, but it would hang on the a blank screen and the log in smiley window would never come up.